DSpace/RestContract/item-requests.md

 ## Main Endpoint
 **/api/tools/itemrequests**

 Provide access to requests.
-It returns the list of existing requests.
+It returns the list of existing requests.  **NOT IMPLEMENTED**

 Example: to be provided